Be better prepared to survive

 “Because of the GLO’s disaster recovery programs, Texas is better prepared for natural disasters like hurricanes, floods, and wildfires,” Buckingham said.
 “It’s important to remember that no federally funded assistance program is designed to make you whole after a disaster.
 It is up to you to plan properly, protect your home with wind and flood insurance, and safeguard your documents.”

 The City of Wharton 2022 Hurricane Preparedness Guide is a PDF available at https://www.cityofwharton.com/page/hurricane_preparednes and provides information to help you prepare for hurricanes before they hit, and when and where to evacuate should the need arise.
-The online booklet contains a family disaster checklist and provides information on evacuating with family pets and preparations for moving or evacuating pets and livestock during a disaster.

-At 51 pages, the county’s guide provides information on preparedness and also analyzes weather patterns and storm data from 2022.

-The keys to surviving and recovering from a natural disaster such as a hurricane are:
+The online booklet con

 (0) comments